 Some men may choose to cryopreserve their sperm prior to vasectomy at a sperm bank.
 Although sperm cryopreservation may provide a safety net in case you change your mind about having children, it is possible that the sperm may not survive the freeze and thaw process and may not be viable for achieving pregnancy at a later date.
 If you do choose to cryopreserve your sperm, please be sure to find a reputable company to ensure that your sperm will be available if you should need them.
 If you are very concerned about your sperm being available after a vasectomy, perhaps you should reconsider your choice about having a vasectomy procedure until a later date when you are sure you do not want any more children.

-Miami urologists Dr. David Robbins has provided a pdf copy for download of the vasectomy consent form that you signed at the Miami Beach office or the North Miami Beach office.
-You can additionally download the post vasectomy instruction form below:
+Miami urologist Dr. David Robbins has provided a pdf copy for download of the vasectomy consent form that you signed at the North Miami Office.
+You can additionally download the pre and post vasectomy instruction forms below as well as additional information about vasectomy from the Americal Urological Association:

 You will need to have someone take you home following the surgery WHEN YOU GET HOME:

-Dr. Robbins has treated countless patients in Miami and the surrounding region searching for an experienced urologist performing minimally invasive and low cost vasectomy procedures.
-There are few urologists with the experience and dedication to the art of vasectomy.
+Dr. Robbins has treated countless patients in Miami, Fort Lauderdale and the surrounding region searching for an experienced urologist performing minimally invasive and low cost vasectomy procedures.
+There are few urologists with the experience and dedication to the art of vasectomy like Dr. Robbins.
 Please call our North Miami office at 305-672-4222 to make an appointment for a vasectomy procedure.

 Dr Robbins North Miami office serves patients seeking vasectomy in all Miami-Dade and Broward cities including: